Wills, Trusts & Probate

 Frequently Asked Questions About Charitable Giving in Willowbrook

-Can charitable giving reduce my estate taxes in California?
+Can charitable giving reduce estate taxes in California?

-What happens if the charity I choose no longer exists when my estate is settled?
+What happens if the charity I name in my will no longer exists?